Leaflet/Leaflet/examples/wms/wms.md

 	http://base_url/tms/1.0.0/ {tileset} / {z} / {x} / {y} .png

-To use the OpenGeo TMS services as a `L.TileLayer`, we can gheck the capabilities document (the same as the base endpoint, in our case [`http://demo.opengeo.org/geoserver/gwc/service/tms/1.0.0`](http://demo.opengeo.org/geoserver/gwc/service/tms/1.0.0)) to see what `tileset`s are available, and build our base URLs:
+To use the OpenGeo TMS services as a `L.TileLayer`, we can check the capabilities document (the same as the base endpoint, in our case [`http://demo.opengeo.org/geoserver/gwc/service/tms/1.0.0`](http://demo.opengeo.org/geoserver/gwc/service/tms/1.0.0)) to see what `tileset`s are available, and build our base URLs:

 	http://demo.opengeo.org/geoserver/gwc/service/tms/1.0.0/ne:ne@EPSG:900913@png/{z}/{x}/{y}.png